Chimaira: Canceled 2020 Christmas reunion

 On October 14, 2020, Arnold revealed that Chimaira had begun planning another reunion show; Chimaira Christmas 2020.
 However, due to the COVID-19 pandemic, these plans were put on hold. "[the show] had been booked but it hadn't been announced yet.
 We weren't gonna announce it until maybe mid summer".
 Arnold was hesitant to say that the band was alive but did say that it was "certainly reawakened and was prepped to emerge".
 Arnold also said that there was discussion of putting together new music, that riffs had been passed around but no full songs had been completed and there were no immediate plans to record or release a new album.

-2022 and 2023 reunions
+2023 and 2024 reunions

 On December 13, 2022, the band announced two reunion shows to take place in May 2023 to celebrate the 20th anniversary of The Impossibility of Reason.
+Five months later their Instagram account posted an image of the band's logo with "XXV" in the middle, potentially hinting at a 25th anniversary event.

+The band announced performances for 2024 at Inkcarceration Fest, their first festival concert in 14 years, and Headbanger's Boat, headlined by Lamb of God.

 Musical style

-Chimaira's music is considered nu metal (particularly in their earlier albums), groove metal and metalcore, with elements of death metal, thrash metal, hardcore punk, and industrial metal.
+Chimaira is part of the new wave of American heavy metal.
+Their music is considered groove metal, metalcore, and nu metal (particularly their earlier albums), with elements of death metal, thrash metal, hardcore punk, and industrial metal.